top of page

 How to Apply

-• Description of the design problem and assessment of need for solution
+1. Description of the design problem and assessment of the need for the solution

-• Description and status of your proposed solution along with successes, limitations, and future work.
+3. Description and status of your proposed solution, along with successes, limitations, and future work

-• If you choose, you may include one figure or table with caption.
+4. You may include one figure or table with a caption (not required)

 1. What global health challenge motivates the technology?